p-adic iterated integration on semistable curves: Frobenius action on fundamental groups

 (as both sides of the first line classify extensions of the trivial representation of $\pi_1^{\un}(\Gamma,\overline{a})$ by itself, while the second line comes from taking $\varphi$-invariants of the analogous statement for $\pi_1^{\rig,\un}((X,M),F_a)$), so this is equivalently a map

 One may describe this map explicitly as follows: an element of $H^1(\Gamma)$ corresponds to an extension

-of $\pi_1(\Gamma,\overline{a})$-representations; its image under the cospecialization map corresponds to a unipotent overconvergent isocrystal of rank $2$ on $(X,M)$.
-Explicitly, one takes the gluing datum defining $E$ and turns it into a isocrystal on $(X,M)$ via the recipe of Section \ref{ss:specializationmap}.
-Under the discussion in Subsection~\ref{ss:cohomologyoflogcurves}, this precisely gives Cech cocycles representing an element of $M^0H_{\rig}^1((X,M))= H_{\rig}^1((X,M))^\varphi$.
+of $\pi_1(\Gamma,\overline{a})$-representations; its image under the cospecialization map corresponds to a unipotent isocrystal of rank $2$ on $(X,M)$.
+Explicitly, one takes the gluing datum defining $E$ and turns it into an isocrystal on $(X,M)$ via the recipe of Section \ref{ss:specializationmap}.
+By the discussion in Subsection~\ref{ss:cohomologyoflogcurves}, this corresponds to Cech cocycles representing an element of $H^1(\Gamma)\cong M_0H_{\rig}^1((X,M))$.
+The latter group is isomorphic to $H_{\rig}^1((X,M))^\varphi$ as a consequence of the degeneration of the Steenbrink--Zucker spectral sequence from subsection~\ref{ss:cohomologyoflogcurves} at $E_2$.
+See \cite[Section~5]{Mokrane} for a relevant discussion.